rust-lang/crates.io/docs/CONTRIBUTING.md

 cargo publish --index file:///path/to/your/crates.io/checkout/tmp/index-co
 ```

+> If you're using an older version of cargo you should use `--host` instead of `--index`.

 where `file:///path/to/your/crates.io/checkout` is the directory that you have
 crates.io's code in, and `tmp/index-co` is the directory with the git index
 that `./script/init-local-index.sh` set up.